fireproofsocks/zendesk-jwt-sso/README.md

 ## Failed Tests

 The unit tests should be safe to run without any network connectivity.
 The integration tests, however, _do_ go over the nework and they _do_ hit your account.
 At times, sometimes networking errors can be experienced, e.g. "php_network_getaddresses: getaddrinfo failed: nodename nor servname provided, or not known", or "failed to open stream: Operation timed out".
-This is outside of our control, so you best wait a few minutes and try again to see if the problem goes away.
+This is outside of our control, so you'd best wait a few minutes and try again to see if the problem goes away.
 I'm unsure if this is because of API throttling or a firewall or something else entirely.